bell-kevin/PAR-tool/README.md

 ### Arguments

 - `--project`: root directory containing your code and tests.
+If omitted, the parent directory of `--target` is used automatically.
 - `--target`: Python file to mutate (start with the file implicated by failing stack traces).
 - `--tests`: shell command that exits 0 when all tests pass.
 - `--budget`: maximum number of candidate patches to evaluate (default `200`).